-In addition, a small area to the west of Kaiwaka (Oneriri and Oruawharo) located between the Kaipara Harbour and the Auckland Council boundary is included in the review area (referred to as Kaiwaka West).
+In addition, a small area to the west of Kaiwaka, between the Kaipara Harbour and the Auckland Council boundary is included in the review area (referred to as Kaiwaka West).

-We will provide ongoing information about our speed review programme on our website at www.kaipara.govt.nz/haveyoursay
+We will provide ongoing information about our speed review programme on our website at www.kaipara.govt.nz/speedlimits.